 There’s something poetic about sitting down to a great meal.
 The aroma of spices wafting through the air.
 The bright colors on the plate before you.
 The only thing better than eating a wonderful meal, is the satisfaction you get from knowing you cooked it.
 That’s why we signed up for a cooking class in Kochi, India.

-After researching several cooking classes online, I decided to call Flavor Cooking Class, which is located in the Casa Linda Hotel in Fort Cochin.
+After researching several cooking classes in Kochi online, I decided to call Flavor Cooking Class, which is located in the Casa Linda Hotel in Fort Kochi.
 We arrived at a somewhat deserted hotel at 11:00 am sharp and let ourselves into the empty lobby.
 There wasn’t even a receptionist in sight.
 Maybe we were at the wrong place?

 I called the phone number I’d made the reservation with to make sure we were in the right location.
 I had honestly expected the class to be in someone’s home, not a hotel.
 The man on the line quickly confirmed they would arrive in just a moment, and true to his word a car pulled up a minute later.

 We were ushered upstairs to a restaurant, which cleared up the confusion of where we would be cooking.
 Off to the side was a table set up with fresh ingredients, an array of spices, and two gas burners.
 Gary and I tried to guess each of the ingredients.
 Some were obvious like the tomato and eggplants while others led to questioning like what kind of oil we would be using.